dl4genaudio/dl4genaudio.github.io/cnn/index.md

 * Armed with all of this information, let's understand together the first CNN ever: the [LeNet](https://www.datasciencecentral.com/lenet-5-a-classic-cnn-architecture/)

-## CNN regulatization with dropout and batch norm
+## CNN regulatization with dropout and batchnorm

 ## The Adam optimization algorithm